ranaumarnadeem/SAP-1-Simulator/README.md

 ## **Code Organization**

 ### **Main File**
-- `gui.py in folder Main: Run it to see whole simulation
+- `gui.py` :Run it to see whole simulation
 - `core.cpp`: Initializes and orchestrates the simulator.

 ### **Supporting Files**